Volunteer to care for rescued bears at the Cambodia Bear Sanctuary

 For those who have time there are also regular direct flights from Phnom Penh to other must-see Southeast Asian destinations; such as Vietnam, Laos, Thailand, Malaysia and Singapore as well as long distance buses.

 Visitors come to Siem Reap to visit the temples of Angkor.
 There are over 100 temples scattered in the area in various states of decay; some in overgrown jungle, some on lakes.
 Rest assured everyone leaves with their own personal favourite temple!

 Some people visit for one day to see the main attractions.
 But we would recommend 3 days exploring the temples to get a much better overview of this incredible period in Cambodian history.
 On arrival in Siem Reap our friendly staff can advise the best ways and times to visit the temples.

 Tonle Sap is the largest fresh water lake in Southeast Asia and an attraction in its own right.
 About 10km form Siem Reap, the lake stretches almost as far as the country's capital Phnom Penh.
 Its size varies enormously between the wet and dry seasons.
 Half the year the waters flow into the lake from the river Mekong and for the rest of the year the waters flow in the other direction; giving the lake a unique ecosystem.

 Boat trips on the lake are very popular and you can visit lake the famous floating villages and stilt villages.
 Orginally home to refugees which have grown into entire communities with schools, shops and houses sitting directly on or over the water.
 Also venture further to see the wildlife sanctuary; which is home to several species of endangered birds and take a kayak through the famous sunken forests.

-√ Breakfast and Evening meal from Sunday to Friday.
+- Breakfast and Evening meal from Monday - Thursday

 As a UK registered Charity, Globalteer is required to be financially transparent to our donors.
 You can therefore see a full breakdown of where your money goes and our independently audited accounts by clicking below: